The Best Companion Plants for Hydroponic Gardens

 1. What Is Companion Planting in Hydroponics?

-Companion planting in hydroponics involves pairing plants that benefit each other’s growth or offer protective advantages.
-For instance, some plants emit natural chemicals that repel pests, while others improve nutrient uptake for their neighbors.
+Companion planting in hydroponics involves pairing plants that benefit each other’s growth, offer protective advantages, or occupy different vertical zones in the system.
+For instance, some plants emit natural chemicals that repel common indoor pests, while others have root structures that leave room for neighbors to expand.

 Benefits of Companion Planting in Hydroponics